WFWP Global Development and Aid Project:

 During the training program, participants were introduced to the philosophy of the project along with the basic elements of running a business.
-The philosophy of PMC aligns with WFWP goals which are to empower women, strengthen families and connect communities.
+The philosophy of PMC aligns with WFWP goals which are to empower women, strengthen families and environment sustainability.
 Although the focus of the training program was local women, the men of the community were encouraged to attend to build their support for any prospective business in the future.

 With a mix of group discussions and explanations, topics covered included Micro-Credit and the PMC Process, Setting Goals and Objectives, SWOT Analysis, Using GANNT Project Planning tools and Business Planning.
 To assist some of the women, a Pidgin English interpreter was present during the entire program.

 Participants were organised into small groups led by a supervisor who assisted them in filling in their business plans during the Business Planning sessions.
 Some of the businesses chosen were to raise livestock such as chickens, pigs and fish farming for sale in the local markets, sewing garments for sale, expanding and developing coffee fields, setting up trade stores and setting up wholesale businesses.

 The supervisors who are local professionals will continue to provide mentoring support with business management under the leadership of the WFWP PNG.